readwritetools/rwt-corner-pocket/readme.md

 that are somehow related.

-The <span>rwt-corner-pocket</span> web component is normally kept hidden until needed, when it slides into the viewport from the bottom left corner.
+The <span>rwt-corner-pocket</span> web component is normally kept hidden until needed, when it slides into the viewport from any one of its four corners.
 Visibility of the menu is under control of a separate button that triggers the component's `toggleMenu` method or its event interface.

 The component has these features:

+   * The position of the menu is relative to any one of the four viewport corners.
    * The menu has a title bar running vertically along its left edge.
    * Each menu item has both text and icon.
    * The menu item corresponding to the current page is highlighted when the page is